spade-as-in-ace/time-logger/README.md

 ```
 (Files may not be on C drive)

-To use Windows Task Scheduler to autostart upon login, open Task Scheduler, click `Create New Task` and name it something appropriate.\
+To use Windows Task Scheduler to autostart up toon login, open Task Scheduler, click `Create New Task`, and name it something appropriate.\
 Set the trigger to be `At log on`.\
 Make the action `Start a program`.
 Put the path to `python.exe` in the `Program/script` spot.\
 In the `Add arguments` spot add the path to `time-logger.py`.\